guillelezama/academic-web-Vale/content/home/projects.md

 # Work in progress

-##### **"_Automation, Culture, and Vote Choices_" 2022. (presented at APSA and IPES 2022)**

-<details><summary>Abstract</summary><p>How does revolutionary technological change translate into the political arena?
-Over the last two decades, we have seen an important restructuring of employment relationships in post-industrial societies, and technological change is widely considered one of the main drivers of these transformations.
-The emerging literature in political economy has shown that exposure to automation makes individuals more likely to support radical right parties.
-However, the extant works have not yet identified the mechanisms linking exposure to automation and political behavior.
-In this paper, I explore the potential mechanisms, focusing on the interplay between economic and cultural factors.
-Using mediation analysis and survey data from the European Social Survey (2012-2016) for thirteen European countries, I present evidence that outgroup threat and nostalgic sentiments mediate the effects of technological change on support for radical right parties and political disengagement.
-My findings have important implications for understanding the links between structural change in labor markets, cultural backlash, and political inequality.</p>
-</details> &nbsp;

 ##### **"_Love of Variety?
 Heterogeneous Responses to Foreign Goods in the Marketplace_" 2022. with [Jude C. Hays](https://sites.pitt.edu/~jch61/) and [Junghyun Lim](https://junghyunlim.github.io/) (presented at University of Strathclyde and the Hamburg Empirical Political Science Seminar Series 2022)**